marsdrums/test-tutorial/visual-quality/index.md

 where $\vec{a}$ is the object's acceleration.
 To find the object's position and velocity over time, break this down into discrete time steps $\Delta t$ and use the following equations.

-- Calculate Acceleration
+- Calculate Acceleration:
 Given the force $\vec{F}$, find the acceleration $\vec{a}$ of the object as:

 $$
 \vec{a} = \frac{\vec{F}}{m}
 $$

-- Update Velocity
+- Update Velocity:
 If you know the object’s velocity at time $t$, denoted $\vec{v}(t)$, update its velocity at the next time step $t + \Delta t$ as:

 $$